Constraints from Gamma-ray Burst Phenomenology on the Hypothesis of Quark Star as the central engines of Gamma-ray Bursts: Abstract

 \section{Abstract}

 The existence of a strange quark star (QS) predicted in the Bodmer-Witten hypothesis has been a matter of debate.
 The combustion from a neutron star to a strange QS in its accreted process in a low-mass X-ray binary is proposed to be a scenario that generates gamma-ray bursts (GRBs); the baryon contamination of the outflow is very low and mainly from the masses of crusts ($M_{\rm crust}$) of QSs.
 A special subset of GRBs detected in the past 16 years are collected and used to estimate $M_{\rm crust}$ under this assumption of QSs as central engines.
 Correspondingly, $M_{\rm crust}$ is calculated in the frameworks of several models for cold dense quark matter (MIT bag model and Nambu-Jona-Lasino model with or without the impacts from the formation of color superconducting condensates being considered), for comparison with the observation.
-In conclusion, we find that the GRB samples have so far failed to provide positive support for this hypothesis.
+In conclusion, we find that the GRB samples have so far failed to provide positive support for this hypothesis, and the Nambu-Jona-Lasino model in which the existence of hybrid stars is allowed might be more consistent with the observation.